 It is up to the student how many times they would like to meet with their assigned volunteer tutors or mentors.
 While the class times will be flexible, students are required to attend at least 70% of instructional classes.
 Extra support from mentors is available should they need it.

 How are students assessed on competency?

 Students will participate in classwork and be assigned homework after each lesson.
-While we do not grade students’ work with a letter grade, we encourage students to work hard and we assess their skill level through completion.
-Their competency overall is assessed through ‘Demo Day’, where they complete a final project and present it to our partners and organization.
+While we do not grade students’ work with a letter grade, we encourage students to work hard and we assess their skill level through the completion of each assignmen.
+Their competency overall is assessed on Demo Day, when they complete a final project and present it to our partners and staff.

 What is the time commitment?

 Yes!
 In addition to the courses, WiT hosts several professional development workshops and competitions throughout the year.
 Our most recent hackathon was conducted in partnership with Expedia.
-Check our social media pages and websites for more details!
+Check out our social media pages and websites for more details!

 What are the requirements for me to volunteer?

-How do I interact with the students?
+How do volunteers interact with the students?